kairos-io/kairos-docs/content/en/docs/Reference/configuration.md

   poweroff: true
   # Set to true when installing without Pairing
   auto: true

+  # firmware to use ('efi|bios')
+  # This is autodetected so only use this to force the installation to use a different one if needed.
+  # NOTE: This can break your system boot if forced to the wrong value
+  firmware: efi
+  # Disk format ('gpt|msdos')
+  # Defaults to gpt.
+We recommend not changing it to msdos unless it's needed for legacy hardware
+  part-table: gpt

+  # Override the grub entry name
+  grub-entry-name: Kairos

+  # partitions setup
+  # setting a partition size key to 0 means that the partition will take over the rest of the free space on the disk
+  # after creating the rest of the partitions
+  # by default the persistent partition has a value of 0
+  # if you want any of the extra partitions to fill the rest of the space, you will need to set the persistent partition
+  # size to a different value, for example
+  # partitions:
+  #   persistent:
+  #     size: 300

+  # default partitions
+  # only 'oem', 'recovery', 'state' and 'persistent' objects allowed
+  # Only size and fs should be changed here
+  # size in MiB
+  partitions:
+    oem:
+      size: 60
+      fs: ext4
+    recovery:
+      size: 4096
+      fs: ext4
+  # note: This can also be set with dot notation like the following examples for a more condensed view:
+  # partitions.oem.size: 60
+  # partitions.oem.fs: ext4
+  # partitions.recovery.size: 4096
+  # partitions.recovery.fs: ext4

+  # extra partitions to create during install
+  # only size, label and fs are used
+  # name is used for the partition label, but it's not really used during the kairos lifecycle.
+No spaces allowed.
+  # if no fs is given the partition will be created but not formatted
+  # These partitions are not automounted only created and formatted
+  extra-partitions:
+    - Name: myPartition
+      size: 100
+      fs: ext4
+      label: ONE_PARTITION
+    - Name: myOtherPartition
+      size: 200
+      fs: ext4
+      label: TWO_PARTITION

+  # no-format: true skips any disk partitioning and formatting
+  # If set to true installation procedure will error out if expected
+  # partitions are not already present within the disk.
+  no-format: false

+  # if no-format is used and elemental is running over an existing deployment
+  # force can be used to force installation.
+  force: false

+  # Override image sizes for active/passive/recovery
+  # Note that the active+passive images are stored in the state partition and
+  # the recovery in the recovery partition, so they should be big enough to accommodate te images sizes set below
+  # size in MiB
+  system:
+    size: 4096
+  passive:
+    size: 4096
+  recovery-system:
+    size: 5000
+  # note: This can also be set with dot notation like the following examples for a more condensed view:
+  # system.size: 4096
+  # passive.size: 4096
+  # recovery-system.size: 5000

   # Use a different container image for the installation
   image: "docker:.."
   # Add bundles in runtime